 - 1. Patients initiating or switching conventional therapy with PUVA, ciclosporin, methotrexate, fumaric acid esters, acitretin or hydroxycarbamide. - 2.
-If not switching therapy, patients must have severe psoriasis meeting the severity criteria for biological therapy as in the BAD guideline (rule of 10s) - 3.
-Aged 16 years or over - 4.
-Informed consent to participate in long-term follow-up and access to all medical records.
+If not switching therapy, patients must have severe psoriasis meeting the severity criteria for biological therapy as in the BAD guideline (rule of 10s) - Informed consent to participate in long-term follow-up and access to all medical records (if patient is under the age of 16, there must be willingness from a parent / guardian to provide this consent.
+The patient must also provide separate assent).